Scooby-Doo: Scooby-Doo and Guess Who?

 The Scooby-Doo series Scooby-Doo and Guess Who? premiered on the Boomerang streaming service and app on June 27, 2019.
 It ran for two seasons, with the second half of the second season airing on HBO Max.
 The series features the Mystery Inc. gang teaming up with a variety of guest stars to solve mysteries.
 Guest stars included Halsey, Sia, Bill Nye, Mark Hamill, Neil deGrasse Tyson, Ricky Gervais, Kenan Thompson, and Chris Paul.
-The series also includes fictional guest stars, including Steve Urkel (played by Jaleel White), Batman (played by Kevin Conroy), Wonder Woman, the Flash, and Sherlock Holmes.
+The series also includes fictional guest stars, including Steve Urkel (played by Jaleel White), Batman (played by Kevin Conroy), Wonder Woman (played by Rachel Kimsey), the Flash, and Sherlock Holmes.

-HBO Max years (2023–present)
+Streaming era (2021–present)

+Scooby-Doo and Guess Who?

+The remaining eleven episodes of the second season were released through HBO Max on October 1, 2021.

 Velma

-Velma is an adult-oriented animated series which premiered on HBO Max on January 12, 2023.
-The series is a prequel to the main franchise, taking place before the formation of Mystery Inc., and does not include Scooby-Doo himself.
+Velma is an adult-oriented animated series that premiered on HBO Max on January 12, 2023.
+It ran for two seasons, and marked the first full original Scooby Doo related show on HBO Max since the previous series Guess Who? was picked up by it at the end of its run (originating on Boomerang).
+The series is an alternate reality prequel and spinoff to the main franchise, taking place before the formation of Mystery Inc., and does not include Scooby-Doo himself.
 Unlike in the previous series and films, the main characters (and main voice cast) in Velma are multi-racial.

-Scooby-Doo! and the Mystery Pups

-On May 23, 2022, it was announced that a CGI-animated adventure comedy preschool series starring Scooby-Doo and Shaggy titled Scooby-Doo! and the Mystery Pups will be released on HBO Max and Cartoonito in 2024.
+Untitled live-action series

+On April 29, 2024, Deadline reported that a live-action Scooby-Doo! series is in development by Berlanti Productions on Netflix, with Josh Appelbaum and Scott Rosenberg writing; and Greg Berlanti, Sarah Schechter, Leigh London Redman, André Nemec, Jeff Pinkner, Jonathan Gabay and Midnight Radio's Adrienne Erickson executive producing.
+In March 2025, the series was confirmed to be in production.

+The series will consist of eight episodes.

+Principal photography is expected to begin in early 2026.